autocleaningbot/hivebotics/docs/README.old.md

       - `sudo apt-get install -y ros-noetic-rviz-visual-tools`

 ## Startup
-1. To run the motion planning interface with Rviz, run
+1. To view the simulation in Gazebo & Plan Using Rviz, run
-    - `roslaunch abluo_1_moveit_config demo.launch `
+    - `roslaunch mycobot_320_moveit demo_gazebo.launch `

 2. To run the motion planning interface with Simulation in Gazebo + RVIZ Planner, run
     - Without a mongodb database
-      - `roslaunch abluo_1_moveit_config demo_gazebo.launch `
+      - `roslaunch mycobot_320_moveit demo_gazebo.launch `
     - With a mongodb database in Rviz
       - Ensure mongodb is installed on the computer
         - Link: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/
-      - `roslaunch abluo_1_moveit_config demo_gazebo.launch db:=true`
+      - `roslaunch mycobot_320_moveit demo_gazebo.launch db:=true`
-3. To start the hardware interface in order to execute motion on the real robot
+3. To sync planner with the real robot
-    -  a.
-Launch the linear actuator server
+    -  a. `python3 mycobot_320_moveit/scripts/sync_plan.py`
-          `roslaunch linear_actuator_as linear_actuator_topic.launch`
-    -  b.
-Launch the hardware interface
+    -  b. `roslaunch mycobot_communication communication_service.launch`
-          `roslaunch abluo_control abluo_HW_main.launch`
-    -  Your trajectory execution in RVIZ should reflect both in simulation and actual robot
+    -  Your trajectory executiosn in RVIZ should reflect both in simulation and actual robot
-4. To start the planner scripts, run
-    - `roslaunch planning abluo_motion.launch`
-    -  Note the planner script is still work in progress and is meant to work with the RVIZ Visual Tool Plugin

 ## Credits
 1. Models used in this project are from https://github.com/elephantrobotics/mycobot_ros
-2. Hardware Interface for mycobot pro 320 was inspired from https://github.com/Tiryoh/nisshan-x_mycobot_moveit/tree/main/scripts

-## Contact Details
-1. Rishab Patwari - `rishab@hivebotics.tech`
-2. Dung Nguyen - `dung.nguyen.t@hivebotics.tech`